pakettiale/school/graphics/assignment1/README.txt

   Files are in my general school stuff git-repo.
   Object scaling and rotation works correctly.
-  Normals are transformed cerrecly and efficiently
+  Normals are transformed correctly and efficiently
 # Are there any known problems/bugs remaining in your code?

 (Please provide a list of the problems.
 If possible, describe what you think the cause is, how you have attempted to diagnose or fix the problem, and how you would attempt to diagnose or fix it if you had more time or motivation.
 This is important: we are more likely to assign partial credit if you help us understand what's going on.)